 Le Corbusier Destinations : Architectural Promenades

-Born in La Chaux-de-Fond, Switzerland, in 1887, Charles Edouard Jeanneret - later called Le Corbusier - was a Swiss-French architect, designer, writer, urban planner.
+Born in La Chaux-de-Fonds, Switzerland, in 1887, Charles-Edouard Jeanneret - later called Le Corbusier - was a Swiss-French architect, designer, writer, urban planner.
 During his carreer, the internationally renowned artist designed buildings in many European countries as well as Japan and North and South America.

 Throughout his life, Le Corbusier travelled to acquire new techniques and perfect his knowledge drawing inspiration from the countries visited and their artistic architectural and urban elements.

-As a protagonist of the "modernism movement" he introduced new ideas in Europe's architecture such as functionalism, purism and the link between nature and architecture
+As a protagonist of the "Modern Movement" he introduced new ideas in Europe's architecture such as functionalism, purism and the link between nature and architecture.

-The Route seeks to structure and develop cultural and touristic exchanges and joint activities among the Europea Le Corbusier sites
+The route seeks to structure and develop cultural and touristic exchanges and joint activities among the European Le Corbusier sites.

 Council of Europe values